Tyrrrz/Tyrrrz.me/src/data/blog-posts/creative-use-of-extension-methods/Post.md

 }
 ```

-This change just broke all existing implementations of `IExportService` and now all of them have to be updated to support writing to memory as well.
+This change just broke all existing implementations of `IExportService` because now all of them have to be updated to support writing to memory as well.

 Instead of doing all that, we could have designed the initial version of the interface slightly differently: